Creatine

 Is it better to take it before or after training?

-Consistency is generally considered more important than the exact timing.
+Regularity is usually more important than the exact moment.

-No. Supplements do not replace a varied diet or healthy lifestyle habits.
+No. Supplements are not a substitute for a varied diet and healthy habits.